Best IT Asset Management Tools in 2026: Compared for Hybrid IT Teams

 What Virima does:

-- Discover: Automatically find every asset, on-premises, cloud (AWS and Azure), or remote, using agentless scanning, optional agents, and cloud integrations
+- Discover: Find assets across on-premises, cloud (AWS and Azure), and remote environments using agentless scanning, optional agents, and cloud integrations

-- Visualize: See how your systems, services, and endpoints connect through ViVID (Virima Visual Impact Display), which overlays ITSM incidents, event management alerts, and NVD vulnerabilities directly onto live service maps
+- Visualize: Map how your systems and endpoints connect to business services through ViVID™ Service Mapping, which overlays ITSM incidents, event management alerts, and NVD vulnerabilities onto dependency maps built from your provided service definitions

-- Manage: Track every asset’s status from procurement to retirement with custom status tags, user/location linking, and contract associations
+- Manage: Track asset status from procurement to retirement with custom status tags, user/location linking, and contract associations

 - Optimize: Monitor actual software usage, reclaim idle licenses, and generate audit-ready compliance reports